CplMustard/eschatonic-well/README.md

 All trademarks contained herein including Privateer Press (r), Warcaster (r), warjack (r), Marcher Worlds, Aeternus Continuum, Iron Star Alliance, The Empyreans, Coalition Rangers, The Thousand Worlds, The Hyperuranion, Arcanessence, and their logos are property of Privateer Press, Inc., 21220 87th Ave.
 S.E., Woodinville, WA 98072

+This program is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Privateer Press, Inc, or any of its subsidiaries or its affiliates.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal